 The Rock joins Julian Castro, Eric Garcetti, Nikki Haley, Ro Khanna, Michelle Obama and Oprah Winfrey as 50-to-1 long shots to win the next election.

-And get this: He has better odds than last election’s Democratic candidate, Hillary Clinton, who now has 80-to-1 odds to win in 2020.
+And get this: He has better odds than last election?s Democratic candidate, Hillary Clinton, who now has 80-to-1 odds to win in a 2020 presidential run.

-It’s hard to say if The Rock will pursue politics, but if he does, the betting odds to land in the White House are certainly leaning in his favor by comparison to his peers.
+It?s hard to say if The Rock will ever pursue politics, but if he does, the betting odds to land in the White House are certainly leaning in his favor by comparison to his peers.